x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

   - _PublicFolder_: This parameter is used with the **New-Mailbox** cmdlet to create a public folder mailbox.
 When you create a public folder mailbox, a new mailbox is created with the mailbox type of `PublicFolder`.
 For more information, see [Create a public folder mailbox](create-public-folder-mailboxes.md).

-  - _HoldForMigration_: This parameter is used only if you're migrating public folders from a previous version to Exchange 2016.
+  - _HoldForMigration_: This parameter is used only if you're migrating public folders from Exchange 2010 to Exchange 2016.
 For more information, see [Migrate public folders](public-folders.md#MigratePFs) later in this topic.

   - _IsHierarchyReady_: This parameter indicates whether the public folder mailbox is ready to serve the public folder hierarchy to users.
 It's set to `$True` only after the entire hierarchy has been synced to the public folder mailbox.
 If the parameter is set to $False, users won't use it to access the hierarchy.
 However, if you set the _DefaultPublicFolderMailbox_ property on a user mailbox to a specific public folder mailbox, the user will still access the specified public folder mailbox even if the _IsHierarchyReady_ parameter is set to `$False`.